Origin and History

 - reverse (left): unarmed and crowned Imperial double-eagle with the arms of Hungaria and Bohemia on a shield and the initials M on the left wing and T on the right

 In fact, the situation on the field was slightly more complex than this, since colours were usually replaced only when worn out.
-It is fairly possible that some regiment who had been issued colours of the 1743 pattern were still carrying them at the beginning of the Seven Years' War.
+By 1756, only a few regiments had actually purchased sets of flags of the 1745 pattern; so many regiments, who had been issued colours of the 1743 pattern, were still carrying them at the beginning of the Seven Years' War.
 For more details, see Austrian Line Infantry Colours.

 This article contains texts from the following sources, which are now in the public domain: